-Stocks giving back on slowing global economy
+Stocks cut losses to end volatile week

 Advertisement

-The Labor Department said on Friday its producer price index rose 0.2 percent last month, in line with expectations.
-In the 12 months through July, the PPI increased 1.7 percent, the same margin seen in June.
+Also putting pressure on stocks, bad news on the British economy which contracted for the first time since 2012.

-Technology stocks are under pressure after a report that Washington was delaying a decision about allowing some trade between U.S. companies and China's Huawei.
+Technology stocks were mixed after Bloomberg reported that Washington was delaying a decision about allowing some licenses between U.S. companies and China's Huawei.
+When asked about Huawei, Trump said the U.S. was not going to do any business with the Chinese telecom giant until a trade deal is reached.

 |Ticker